edocbuhtig/React-Supabase-auth/README.md

 Set-up:
 - git clone
 - npm i
-- Get your Supabase APIs under the Profile Icon (Command Menu)dropdown option of the top right corner navigation, this position may change in the future. run npm run dev to check in the browser.
+- Get your Supabase APIs under the extreme right Top corner Profile Icon (Command Menu) dropdown option(as of April 2025, may change later.)
+-  ```npm run dev``` to check in the browser.

+run